What's Coming to Netflix in October 2022

 What’s Coming to Netflix on October 19th

-- Notre-Dama (Limited Series) Netflix Orignal Series – Series takes place during the night that Notre-Dame burned.
+- Notre-Dame (Limited Series) Netflix Orignal Series – Series takes place during the night that Notre Dame burned.

 - The Green Glove Gang (Season 1) Netflix Original Series – Polish crime series about three older burglars having to go into hiding at a care home after a botched heist.